-YARD. [see Section 2.2.2(C)]
+YARD. [see Section 2.2.2(B)]

-3.0 ADMINISTRATIONAPPLICATION REVIEWS AND PROCEDURES
+3.0 ADMINISTRATION

 - 3.1 Purpose.
-The purpose of this chapter is to identify administrative provisions to ensure the ordinance is administered consistent with its purpose, all decision-making bodies responsible for the review of applications, the common review requirements for all applications, and the specific requirements and review procedures for various application types. - 3.2 Summary of Decision-Making and Review Bodies - 3.2.1 Summary Table of Decision-Making and Review Bodies. - A. Table 3.2.1 summarizes the general review and decision-making responsibilities of the Gity entities that have roles in the procedures set forth in this chapter.
+The purpose of this chapter is to identify administrative provisions to ensure the ordinance is administered consistent with its purpose. - 3.2 Summary of Decision-Making and Review Bodies - 3.2.1 Summary Table of Decision-Making and Review Bodies.

+- A. Table 3.2.1 summarizes the general review and decision-making responsibilities of the entities that have roles in the procedures set forth in this chapter.
 Other duties and responsibilities of the entities are set forth in subsequent subsections of this ordinance or elsewhere within the City of the Village of Minnetonka Beach City Code. - B. The City may request other boards, commissions, government agencies, and non-government agencies to review some applications as deemed appropriate prior to any final ruling on such applications.